walshgf/arbie/backend/server/README.md

 ## For the backend

-- Run `npm install` from root direcotry
+- Run `npm install` from root directory
 - install `nodemon` via `npm install -g nodemon`
 - then run `nodemon app.js` from root directory